ShashaHan-collab/InfluenzaForecastNPI/README.md

 •	movetoexcel.py[TODO: change the name to gen_data_plot.py]: Python script to generate data as csv format for plotting in R.

+•	Raw data: This folder contains the raw data.

+•	Proprecessed data: This folder contains the intermediate data after pre-processing.

 •	Example estimation: The folder contains the input, intermediary and output data for an example of running the estimation model.
 The demo uses the data from the four regions we studied in the paper.

-•	Example forecast: The folder contains the input, intermediary and output data for an example of running the forecast model.The demo uses the data from the four regions we studied in the paper.
+•	Example forecast[Ideally, the two examples need to be separated.
+But you may combine the two if your time is tight]: The folder contains the input, intermediary and output data for an example of running the forecast model.The demo uses the data from the four regions we studied in the paper.

 •	Source data effect: The folder contains all the generated data for reproducing the figures in the paper : Han, S., Zhang, T., Lyu, Y. et al. Influenza’s plummeting during the COVID-19 pandemic: the roles of mask-wearing, mobility change, and SARS-CoV-2 interference.
 Engineering (2022).
 Forthcoming.